AutoResearch/autora/docs/online-experiments/firebase.md

 ```shell
 firebase deploy
 ```
-This will expose the website to the web.
-You can find the url of the website in the command line or on the Firebase console of your project under `Hosting`.
+This will make the website available on the web.
+You can find the URL of the website in the command line or on the Firebase console of your project under `Hosting`.